-While the Corporation has an online store offering select products by the full case, which drove increased traffic and generated higher sales since the beginning of the COVID-19 pandemic, the Corporation faces stronger than ever competition from online retailers, especially as the pandemic pushed more consumers to shop online.
+While the Corporation has an online presence through its online store offering select products by the full case and through its partnerships with third-party online delivery platforms offering products by the unit, the Corporation faces competition from online retailers, especially as an increasing number of consumers shop online.
 Aggressive growth of e-commerce competitors and changing consumer habits could have a material adverse impact on the Corporation's business and financial results.
 As part of the Corporation's e-commerce initiative, customers expect innovative concepts and a positive customer experience, including a user-friendly website, reliable data, safe and reliable processing of payments and a well-executed merchandise pick up or delivery process.
 If systems are damaged or cease to function properly, capital investment may be required.
 The Corporation is also vulnerable to various additional uncertainties associated with e-commerce including website downtime and other technical failures, changes in applicable federal and provincial regulations, security breaches, and consumer privacy concerns.
-If these technology-based systems do not function effectively, the Corporation's ability to maintain and potentially grow its e-commerce business could be adversely affected.
+If these technology-based systems do not function effectively, the Corporation's ability to maintain and potentially grow its e commerce business could be adversely affected.